Petra Costa: Career

-Costa made her film debut producing and directing the short film Undertow Eyes (2009), a poetic depiction of love and ageing as seen from the perspective of her grandparents.
-The film was screened at MoMA and scooped numerous awards at Brazilian and international festivals: best short film at the Rio Festival and London International Documentary Festival (LIDF), best short documentary at the Cine Las Americas International Film Festival (USA) and special jury's prize at the Gramado Film Festival, among others.
+Petra began her film career with the short Undertow Eyes (2009), a poetic portrait of love and aging based on the story of her grandparents.
+The film was screened at MoMA (New York) and awarded at ten national and international festivals: Best Short Film at Festival do Rio, the London International Documentary Festival (LIDF), the Cine Las Americas International Film Festival (United States), and a Special Jury Prize at the Gramado Film Festival, among others.
+In Undertow Eyes, Petra worked as director, screenwriter, and producer.